pmolligo/pmolligo.github.io/_pages/about.md

 I am a Visiting Assistant Professor of Economics at Penn State University (Fall 2026--Spring 2028).
 My research interests include applied microeconmics and economic history.

-I received my Ph.D. in economics at UCLA in 2025.
+I received my Ph.D. in Economics at UCLA in June 2026.